 RELENZA (zanamivir) by GSK is neuraminidase inhibitors [moa].
+Approved for neuraminidase inhibitor [epc].
 First approved in 1999.

-RELENZA (zanamivir) is an inhaled neuraminidase inhibitor approved in 1999 for the treatment of influenza and related viral diseases.
-It works by blocking the neuraminidase enzyme on the influenza virus surface, preventing viral release from infected cells.
-The drug is administered as an inhalation powder, offering a non-systemic delivery route distinct from oral antivirals.
+RELENZA (zanamivir) is an inhaled powder neuraminidase inhibitor approved in 1999 for treatment of influenza A and B. It works by blocking viral neuraminidase, preventing viral release from infected cells and reducing symptom duration.
+The drug is administered via oral inhalation and is indicated for both treatment and prophylaxis of seasonal influenza.

 Neuraminidase Inhibitors